Police stop 4 kids who drove SUV 600 miles down Aussie coast

 “It’s a long way, in excess of 1,000 kilometers (600 miles) from Rockhampton down to Grafton.
 I couldn’t imagine one person actually driving all that way in two days,” Williams told reporters.

-The children are suspected of failing to pay for gasoline at gas stations in two towns, Williams said.
+The children are suspected of failing to pay for fuel at Outback gas stations in the Queensland town of Banana and the New South Wales town of Warialda, police said.

 They were also chased by police in the New South Wales town of Glen Innes, where a 13-year-old was suspected to be driving, Williams said.